fabio-miranda/fabio-miranda.github.io/courses/cs524-spring-2026/cs524-spring-2026-syllabus.md

 #### Evaluation Philosophy

 This is a research-oriented course.
 You are not just building software or producing visualizations, you are practicing how to think and work like a researcher: framing questions, making defensible design choices, connecting evidence to claims, and communicating tradeoffs and limitations.
 For projects, evaluation emphasizes your thinking, process, and research judgement.
-For the final project, evaluation goes beyond standard deliverables.
+For the project, evaluation goes beyond standard deliverables.
 Each group will present to the class and also meet with the instructor for a walkthrough of documentation and code as needed, with an emphasis on how your evidence supports your claims.

 Note that your project *must* go beyond a simple dashboard: your work should engage with the underlying data, models, and systems constraints, and demonstrate why your approach is appropriate for a well-defined research problem.